hector-sab/DIM_DataCreation/README.md

 `VidMatExtractor.py` extracts the correspondig alpha and eps from the segm.mat and .mp4 files.

-`PaddingBackgroundCreation` creates the 3 necesary images for training our model (eps, alpha, bg).
+`PaddingBackgroundCreation.py` creates the 3 necesary images for training our model (eps, alpha, bg).
 NOTE: the parameter num_bgs referes to how many backgrounds are we going to use for each  eps image.
 So it randomnly samples num_bgs images from the BG_DIR and combine them with the alpha and eps images.
 Therefore, if we use `num_bgs=100` for each `eps`/`alpha` image we are going to have 100 images.

 ## Folders Structure